sem-in-r/seminr/README.md

 PLS-PM typically models composites (constructs that are weighted average of items) rather than common factors.
-Popular software like SmartPLS models composites by default, either as Mode A (correlation weights) or Mode B (regression weights).
-We also support second-order composites.
+Popular software like SmartPLS models composites either as Mode A (correlation weights) or Mode B (regression weights).
+We also support both modes as well as second-order composites.

 Describe measurement model for each composite, interaction, or higher order composite: